ApiniLabs/PAC-Attributes/README.md

 There is only one endpoint for the `PAC-ID Attributes` web service.
 It is RECOMMENDED to host the attribute server at the pac subdomain of the issuer’s domain, with the `/attributes endpoint` — for example: https://pac.mettorius.com/attributes.

-Attributes are retrieved by a HTTP **POST** request to the endpoint.

 ### Request
+HTTP **POST** request to the endpoint with the following JSON as payload.

 ```json
 {